Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Conclusion and Prospect

-The main contribution of this work is that we proved each step of this approach is valid and can be interpreted both combinatorially and analytically.
+The main contribution of this work is that we proved that each step of this approach is valid and can be interpreted both combinatorially and analytically.
 From the analytic insight of conformal gluing function and index, we see the contact between the kernel method, RBVP and Tutte's invariants method.

 Some deep understanding of this conformal mapping is our future research interests.
-We can see that the first condition shows $w(u)$ is bi-holomorphic and the second condition demonstrate the gluing property.
-In \cref{part 2 th 0}, we proved that any conformal gluing function in RBVP approach can be transformed into a combinatorial conformal mapping by M\"{o}bius transform, and this gives a combinatorial insight for conformal gluing functions.
-However, besides the simple Joukowsky transform, we are still using the conformal gluing function to find a suitable mapping.
-Can we directly find it through the following property: the branch-cut of $x$ and the branch-cut of $Y_0(x)$ are separated in the $z$-plane after mapping?
-This question is important since in higher dimension or large step walks, we do not have powerful tools like Weistrass $\wp$ functions, is it possible to guess or find the mapping from the branch-cut condition?
+The first condition for $z=w(x)$ is that it is bi-holomorphic and the second condition demonstrates the gluing property.
+In \cref{part 2 th 0}, we prove that any conformal gluing function in RBVP can be transformed into a combinatorial conformal mapping by M\"{o}bius transform, and this gives a combinatorial insight for conformal gluing functions.
+However, besides the simple Joukowsky transform, we are still using the conformal gluing function in RBVP.
+Can we directly find it through the property: bi-holomorphic and the gluing property.
+This question is important since in higher dimension or large step walks, we do not have powerful tools like Weierstrass $\wp$ function.
+Actually, what we need is a differomorphism and conformal is not necessary.